abhiyogesh/namaste-react/README.md

 2.Read -> check header.js , about.js file
 3.Modify/Update -> check App.js file

-- We can provide the data for all the components or we can pass only for small portion also.
+- # We can provide the data for all the components or we can pass only for small portion also.
 Check App.js file

+# ----------------------------Class-12-Redux--------------------------------------------------------------------------
+- # Earlier we were using the vanilla redux in older applications -Zustand also a data managment library.
+-React and Redux are different libraries.
+-Redux offers easy debugging

+# React-Redux library is kind of a bridge between react and redux.

+# Redux Toolkit
+- Install libraries @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice(cartSlice)
+- dispatch(action)
+- Selector

+# reduxjs toolkit library has things to do with redux , to it will create store(ConfigureStore) and react-redux will help us in creating bridge betweeen react app and redux store (Provider)

+- # Mistakes while creating and using the store :
+- # Whenever you are doing make sure you are subscribing the right portion of the store to do the opitimizing app. -> this is for telling the interviewer for telling important point to impress.
+So do not subscribe full store because it will impact app's performance.

+- # reducer is for whole app store & reducers will have multiple functions in slice.
+- # reducer is a combination of reducers in slice.
+- # Redux  behind the scenes use the immer library for finding the difference between original state & mutate state and gives the new state which is immutable state. https://immerjs.github.io/immer/